Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Model

-After mapping fermionic degrees of freedom into spin operators via Jordan-Wigner transformation~\cite{Jordan:1928wi}, the qubit description of the Hamiltonian is given in the following form;
+After mapping fermionic degrees of freedom into spin operators via Jordan--Wigner transformation~\cite{Jordan:1928wi}, the qubit description of the above Hamiltonian (\ref{eq:original_Ham}) is given in the following form;

 where $X_n, Y_n$, and $Z_n$ are usual Pauli matrices acting on the qubit at site $n$.
 In this representation, as shown in Fig.~\ref{fig:setup}, the qubit basis is defined as follows.
 On odd sites, which correspond to particle states, $\ket{0}$ ($\ket{1}$) corresponds to an occupied (empty) fermionic state, whereas on even (antiparticle) sites, $\ket{1}$ ($\ket{0}$) represents an occupied (empty) state.
 For gauge links, $\ket{+}$ ($\ket{-}$) represents right (left) directional flux.
-We impose the open boundary condition where the most left particle state connect with the state $\ket{+}$ from the left virtual link.
+We impose open boundary conditions, with the left boundary fixed by a virtual link in the $\ket{+}$ state.

 In addition, gauge theories must respect local gauge symmetries, inducing conservation laws called Gauss's laws.
 In our setup, Gauss's law operators are represented by